Primary Election August 18, 2020

 To become a poll worker you must:

-1. be a registered voter in Palm Beach County;
+- Be a registered or pre-registered voter in Palm Beach County

-2. fill out and submit the poll worker application online;
+- Fill out and submit the poll worker application